mykhailog/hacs_ecoflow_iot/README.md

 <img width="461" alt="image" src="https://user-images.githubusercontent.com/1454659/213213276-073f4356-0e05-419b-b38c-1c8e76b1f0cd.png">

-This integration allows you to monitor Ecoflow Power Stations state using Home Assistant.
+This integration allows you to monitor Ecoflow power stations state using Home Assistant.

 It uses the Ecoflow IoT REST API to retrieve data from the devices and make it available in Home Assistant.